meklort/healthmate2gpx/README.md

 # healthmate2gpx
-Converts Withings Healthmate data export into a set of GPX files.
+Converts Withings HealthMate data export into a set of GPX files.